 There was no evidence that any work had been done or was planned in relation to measuring the deterrent effect of the ‘hostile environment’ on would-be illegal migrants.

 No targets had been set by ministers for voluntary returns or net migration and there was no pressure to deliver specific outcomes.

-Even if there was research to show that the hostile environment was not effective, it would not be abandonned:
+Revealingly, the inspectors were told by civil servants that even if there was research to show that the hostile environment was not effective, the policy would not be abandoned: